rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 ## What if Bitcoin is false?

-What if in our journey to verify *everything* we miss something, and then years later we realize that there was a flaw, something we didn't see at the time, but becomes obvious once it's exploited.
+*What if* in our journey to verify *everything* we miss something, and years later we realize that there was a flaw, something we didn't see at the time, but it becomes obvious once it's exploited.

-That's all it would take to prove Bitcoin false.
+That's all it would take to prove Bitcoin false
+ -- one small counterexample
+ that couldn't be fixed in a soft fork.
+ If trust was required,
+ then that trust could be exploited
+ -- those who
- One small counterexample where trust was required, which could then be exploited, and those who most effectively violate that trust would be the de-facto controllers of Bitcoin.
+ most effectively violate that trust would become the de-facto controllers of Bitcoin, making it no better than fiat.

-What then?
+> *What then?*

+Nothing will have been fixed.
-You'll understand money.
+However, you'll understand money.
 The chaos of the moderm world will make sense.

-You'll realize we need Bitcoin to be true because there is no sustainable alternative.
+And you'll realize we needed Bitcoin to be true because there was no sustainable alternative.

-.. this is the great filter,
- and we may or may not make it.

 ---

+Whether we like it or not, this is the
+ *great filter* -- energy money --
+ and the survival of our civilization depends on overcoming this problem.
+Civilization cannot advance when parasitic bureaucrats attempt to play God through vain attempts at controlling money.

-All it would have to do is work.
+All Bitcoin would have to do is work.
- A truly scarce and yet infinitely divisible money.
-If it worked,
- then by its very nature it would obsolete fiat money and forever end monetary inflation, thereby "fixing" the intractable problems caused by fiat.
-For this to be true, Bitcoin needs to be scarce, and transmittable in any divisible amount.
- The latter is trivial, the ability of any digital money.
-But is it truly scarce?
+ Every day that it works is a day that it has not been proven false.